 Cut out the shapes with the X-ACTO Knife.
 I layered duct tape to create the Superman emblem (cut out the red shape first, then place it on top of the yellow tape).
 The duct tape will peel easily off the cutting mat.

 When the jars are dry, put the pieces together and center the emblems within the top third of the jar.
 Share the Mason Jar Superhero Bank with a kiddo you love!

 I’d love to hear about how you’ve implemented allowance in your family.
-Hop over to the Fireflies and Mud Pies Facebook Community to share your best tips for teaching kids to save, spend, and share their earnings.
+Share your best tips for teaching kids to save, spend, and share their earnings in the comments below.